cabal95/resourcer/README.md

 https://opengameart.org/ is a great place to find simple 2D graphics.
 Most of what you find require attribution, but some don't.

+https://unity.com/how-to/beginner/game-development-terms Good description of various terms - most of which you probably know.
+But a good glossery if you can't think of a specific term.

 * https://opengameart.org/content/zelda-like-tilesets-and-sprites
 * https://opengameart.org/content/48-animated-old-school-rpg-characters-16x16